Calamities require the best of us, but it’s not always easy to find the words. Here’s a guide to help.

 Another tip is to set up an FAQ section on your website, social media accounts, and messaging groups related to the crisis and your business operations at this time.
 Let them know your operating hours, contact numbers for customer communication, online store opening/expansion, waived fees, and other details related to your business.

 Use your social media wisely.
 Share only useful information about the crisis and how your business can deliver needs to your customers’ doorsteps.
 Likewise, consider that some of your customers are overloaded with information online and will prefer concise yet meaningful text updates.
-Send the updates less frequently (like once a week), which you can disseminate with the help of automated text blast services like AMBER.
+Send the updates less frequently (like once a week), which you can disseminate with the help of automated text blast services like M360.

 There’s no need to share redundant info about COVID-19, but if you have important tips in your field, share it.
 For example, only furniture makers may know how to disinfect their chairs best, so customers don’t have to worry about damages.
 If you’re in the service industry, don’t leave them hanging and share timelines for your projects, so they have something to look forward to when the dust settles.